Nine powerful strategies to help you get health care costs under control.

 Voluntary benefits– Potential savings: reduction of the annual eight to nine percent premium increases down to zero percent.
 Voluntary benefits supplement fixed plan options and can include hospital-stay expense coverage, dental, vision, disability, life insurance and more.

-Pharmacy benefits management– Potential savings: 20 percent for an expense that typically comprises 20 percent of overall health care costs.
+Pharmacy Carve Out– Potential savings: 20 percent for an expense that typically comprises 20 percent of overall health care costs.
 To curb the steep rise in pharma costs in recent years, a pharmacy contract management company can re-negotiate new terms, including better contract provisions, discounts and rebates.

 Narrow networks – Potential savings: six to 17 percent annually versus a total network of providers.
 Under narrow network plans, 99 percent of health care costs are covered when in-network providers are utilized.
 These providers have track records for the highest quality of care and have proven over time to deliver it at a lower cost.

-Defined medical contribution– Potential savings: five to 10 percent savings on annual premium increases.
+Defined contribution– Potential savings: five to 10 percent savings on annual premium increases.
 This strategy allows organizations to directly manage costs and encourage employee plan selection and ownership.
 It can be coupled with an employer exchange shopping technology solution or steering employees toward a public exchange environment.

 Metallic spectrum product plan– Potential savings: avoid the $3,000 per eligible employee penalty the IRS will levy on non-compliant affordable plan options.
 Multi-plan benefits options or a metallic spectrum of plans – silver, gold, platinum – is a way of serving a wide range of employee needs, budgets and concerns and reducing the potential of over-insuring the healthiest employees.

 Ultimately better benefits management

 While each of these strategies holds the promise of lowering your cost of employee benefits plan, the key is finding the ones that best suit your organization’s culture and employee needs.
 For a more in-depth look at employee benefits cost management, download the full e-book.